briandrum/codes.forchagrin.com/_chapters/chapter-533-obscenity-and-sex-offenses.md

     treatment purposes.

-2. _(b)_ No person shall be convicted of a violation of this section solely upon the victim’s testimony unsupported by other evidence.
+2. _(b)_ No person shall be convicted of a violation of this section solely upon the victim's testimony unsupported by other evidence.

 3. _(c)_ Whoever violates this section is guilty of sexual imposition, a misdemeanor of the third degree.
 If the offender previously has been convicted